cptpcrd/pypsutil/docs/index.rst

            Aside from the potential race conditions this creates, if this method raises an error, one or both of the limits may have been changed before the error occurred.
-In this case, no attempts to revert the changes.
+In this case, no attempts are made to revert the changes.

       :param int res:
            The number of the resource to set (one of the :py:const:`resource.RLIMIT_*` constants)